domlockett/fake_news_experiment/README.md

    - Explore potential moderators like political interest, knowledge, trust in media, and feelings toward Trump.
    - Test heterogeneous effects of pro- and counter-attitudinal fake news exposure.

-5. **Output and Visualization:**
-   - Display results using screenreg and texreg functions for regression tables.
-   - Generate plots to visualize kernel regression results.

-6. **Additional Analysis for Exploratory Questions:**
-   - Include exploratory analysis on racial animosity and its interaction with fake news exposure.

 ### [Publication](https://misinforeview.hks.harvard.edu/article/fake-news-limited-effects-on-political-participation/)
 **Description:**